luke-simmers/mini-amazon/README.txt

 Cleaned up implementation of basic requirements related to Products (ex. bugs and other things that weren't exactly the same as the requirements) and added additional features to the products pages such as advanced filtering.
 Luke Simmers - Social Guru
 Matthew Traum - Sellers Guru
+Cleaned up a bunch of features related to Seller, implemented deletion of producs, fullfilment times, and NUMEROUS other small changes.
+Mostly implemented discount codes.
+Prefer group grading.

-We are doing a standard project.
+We are doing a standard project, and all are doing group grading.